fdciabdul/fdciabdul/README.md

-you and me didn't want talk to much , i know it
+you and me didn't to want talk to much , i know it